 Having established that the benzene can move almost freely on the surface of Cu(111), we investigate whether it can also rotate freely.
-The symmetry of the I and R30° configurations and the monotonic increase in the barrier profile from HCP-I/FCC-I to TOP-I allow us to assume that the peak of the rotation barrier is given simply by the energy difference between orientation I and orientation R30°.
+The symmetry of the I and $R30^{\circ}$ configurations and the monotonic increase in the barrier profile from HCP-I/FCC-I to TOP-I allow us to assume that the peak of the rotation barrier is given simply by the energy difference between configuration I and configuration $R30^{\circ}$.

-Table II compares the energy differences between Bz adsorbates in orientation R30° and I, which in turn determine the rotational barriers.
+Table II compares the energy differences between Bz adsorbates in orientation $R30^{\circ}$ and I, which in turn determine the rotational barriers.
 The vdW-DF results show that individual molecules can easily rotate, even though the associated activation energy is slightly higher than for diffusion.